yabellini/SitioAcademico/content/project/T3_ES/index.md

 [en la documentación del proyecto](https://github.com/gvwilson/teachtogether.tech/blob/master/es/README.md).

 > Marzo de 2020 – Marzo de 2021.
 Traducción colaborativa al castellano del libro “Teaching Tech Together.
 How to create and deliver lessons that work and build a teaching community around them” de Greg Wilson (2019, Taylor & Francis, ISBN 978-0-367-35328-5, https://teachtogether.tech/).
 Coordinación general de la traducción: Yanina Bellini Saibene; Edición general: Yanina Bellini Saibene y Natalia Morandeira.
 Más información y grupo de traductoras: https://github.com/gvwilson/teachtogether.tech/blob/master/es/README.md

+# English

+## Teaching Tech Together in Spanish
+## Collaborative and voluntary translation project of "Teaching Tech Together" to Spanish

+_Teaching Tech Together_ is a book about teaching programming for people with technical training but without formal training as educators.
+This project aims to develop a collaborative translation of the book [Teaching Tech Together](http://teachtogether.tech/en/index.html) by [Greg Wilson](https://third-bit.com/) for the Spanish-speaking community.
+The Spanish version can be accessed [here](http://teachtogether.tech/es/index.html).

+### Translations guidelines

+In the [project repository](https://github.com/gvwilson/teachtogether.tech) there are detailed the process and aspects to take into account when translating the text, the exercises, references to external materials, diagrams and glossary.
+The progress status of the project and the responsibilities of the people involved are also made explicit there.

+### How to contribute?

+This is a project open to the community in which everyone can participate as long as they __adscribe our [code of conduct](http://teachtogether.tech/en/index.html#s:conduct)__.